 Examples of college loans that are eligible for the student loan interest deduction include:

 - Federal Grad PLUS Loan

 - Federal Parent PLUS Loan

 - Federal Consolidation Loan

 - Private Student Loans

-Loans from someone who is related to you or from a retirement plan are not eligible for the student loan interest deduction.
+On the other hand, loans from someone who is related to you or loans from a retirement plan aren’t eligible for the student loan interest deduction.

-The loan must have been borrowed for you, your spouse or your dependent.
+The loan must be a student loan borrowed for you, your spouse or your dependent.